 Call for Abstracts

-Abstracts are being sought for presentations at the 2023 ANZIF Conference to be held on the Gold Coast (Australia) in October 2023.
+Abstracts are being sought for presentations at the 2025 Forestry Australia Conference, to be held at the Adelaide Convention Centre in October 2025.

 Abstracts must be submitted using the abstract portal, via the link below.